 ■ Enable students to effectively assess their research skills progress within their Masters course.

 By the end of this course students will be able to:

 ■ Evidence the ability to evaluate a wide knowledge of the key Church Historians and their methodological approaches and judge those most suitable for their own research.

-■ present their ideas effectively to a professional cohort engaged in advanced research;
+■ Construct advanced arguments and effectively to a professional cohort engaged in advanced research;